What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 They pay dues.

-Why if if we are feeling bad for laborers that are unwilling to speak up against a company that is making a bad decision that will affect them, I feel bad for that laborer, but do you truly want to work for someone like that?
+If we are feeling bad for laborers that are unwilling to speak up against a company that is making a bad decision that will affect them, I feel bad for that laborer.

-Let's say you have uh one of the beer routes that you paid a lot of money for, invested a lot of money in, and now you're making half what you used to make.
+Let's say you have one of the beer routes that you paid a lot of money for, invested a lot of money in, and now you're making half what you used to make.

-Uh or let's say you work in a beer factory, or let's say you drive one of those trucks and and now you're making a lot less money, or in the case of many that got fired as a result, these are these were high paying career jobs for people, and you're just very, you know, nonchalantly saying that they can walk away from their career job and meanwhile they got a mortgage to pay or rent to pay, uh, they got a car payment they got to meet, they got kids to send to college.
+Or let's say you work in a beer factory, or let's say you drive one of those trucks, and now you're making a lot less money, or in the case of many, that got fired as a result.

-It's it's not that simple for people.
+It's not that simple for people.

 And I know maybe in principle, sure, we'd all like to be the most principled people, but you know what?